bio-tools/biotoolsDocs/curators_guide.rst

    "API specification", "File providing an API specification for the software, e.g. Swagger/OpenAPI, WSDL or RAML file."
-   "Biological data", "Biological data, or a web page on a database portal where such data may be downloaded. " "Binaries", "Binaries for the software."
+   "Biological data", "Biological data, or a web page on a database portal where such data may be downloaded. " "Binaries", "Binaries for the software; compiled code that allow a program to be installed without having to compile the source code."
    "Command-line specification", "File providing a command line specification for the software."
    "Container file", "Container file including the software."
    "Icon", "Icon of the software."
    "Screenshot", "Screenshot of the software."
-   "Source code", "Software source code."
+   "Source code", "The source code for the software, that can be compiled or assembled into an executable computer program."
    "Software package", "A software package; a bundle of files and information about those files, typically including source code and / or binaries."
    "Test data", "Data for testing the software is working correctly."
    "Test script", "Script used for testing testing whether the software is working correctly."